tyxla/php-plugin-api/README.md

 	// Add a filter function to the "custom_filter" filter.
 	// This will take the current variable as a parameter and
 	// will append ", World" to it, returning the changed value.
+    // Note that we've used anonymous function for the second parameter,
+    // but you can use any callable value here.
+This gives you more control.
     Plugin_API::add_filter('custom_filter', function( $var ) {
     	return $var . ', World';
     });